The Women’s Center of Excellence

 Affecting our ways of seeing, the conditions of technology, the premises of science, the questions of history and memory, the suggested route of re-evaluating the female factor is a proposition to produce a new social contract and to see in consequence the potential origins of new institutional foundations.
 It is not about to produce a disciplinary exercise on a subject matter that has been studied much.
 Instead, it is about the potential and the usage of visual arts as a matrix to give a new sensorial format to a form of intelligence used for testing our (gender) relations.

 Using art is the “amniotic fluid” in which we may discover where new social, natural and technological experiments can be made.
 To address the question of gender is to address the question of affection, the way we condition empathy and understanding through feelings.
 On this basis, the project aims to create a manual to support implementing change for the present moment — not as a set of statements, but as a series of daring propositions on what affects our affections.
 And, therefore, on what makes a difference in challenging our set notions of gender relations.
 It is a speculative exercise on the future based on the study of the conditions of the female gender.

-The Women’s Center for Excellence initiated a series of symposia in October 2018 in Basel, with the next edition happening on April 4–5, 2019.
-The symposia and the podcast series Promise no Promises are the public side of this research project aimed to develop teaching tools, materials and ideas to challenge the curricula, but also to create a sphere where to meet, discuss and foster a new imagination of what is still possible in our fields.
+The Women’s Center for Excellence initiated a series of symposia in October 2018 in Basel, with the next edition happening on October 9-10, 2019.
+The series of symposia Women in the Arts and Leadership and the podcast series Promise no Promises are the public side of this research project aimed to develop teaching tools, materials and ideas to challenge the curricula, but also to create a sphere where to meet, discuss and foster a new imagination of what is still possible in our fields.
 This ongoing series intends to reach a general audience but also artists in order to create a productive climate of encounter and reflection on the matter.